purvirajes/PT_CW_WebAPI/README.md

 ## Setup
-run 'npm install' to get all dependencies backend setup cd PT_CW_WebAPI/backend press enter then npm start the below is displayed:
+run 'npm install' to get all dependencies backend setup cd PT_CW_WebAPI/backend press enter then npm start (press on the link api documentation and book api link to see the what it looks like) the below is displayed:

 Server running on 3000